Higher-genus quasimap wall-crossing via localization: Equivariant projective line

 as a sum over contributions from each fixed-point graph $\Gamma$.
 These expressions can be stated more efficiently by considering the generating series

 for a Novikov variable $y$.

 Let $\Phi_j$ denote the sum of all contributions to \eqref{int} from graphs $\Gamma$ on which there is a vertex $v$ with $g(v) = g$ and $j(v) = j$, and such that, after stabilization, the generic curve in the moduli space corresponding to $\Gamma$ is smooth; the second condition means that there is no tree emanating from $v$ which contains more than one marking.
-Therefore, emanating from the vertex $v$ on such a graph, there are $n$ (possibly empty) trees on which at least one marking lies and $l$ trees with no marking, for some integer $l$.
+Therefore, emanating from the vertex $v$ on such a graph, there are exactly $n$ trees containing a marking (which may be empty, if the marking lies on $v$) and $l$ trees with no marking, for some integer $l$.
 It follows that

-in which $\pi_l: \M_{g, n + l} \to \M_{g, n}$ denotes the forgetful map.
+in which $\pi_l\colon \M_{g, n + l} \to \M_{g, n}$ denotes the forgetful map.
 Here,